Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Introduction

-Furthermore, we assume that the initial total charge vanishes, i.e., From a physical point of view, this is a reasonable assumption as in the beginning, the ions and electrons are supposed to be perfectly mixed and no charge separation occurs.
+Furthermore, we assume that the initial total charge vanishes, i.e., From a physical point of view, this is a reasonable assumption as non-ionized atoms possess the same number of protons as electrons.
 We point out that the Vlasov equations preserve this charge neutrality over the course of time.
-Notice that there is no need to impose boundary conditions for $f^\pm$, since we do not prescribe any bounds for the particles (at least in the theoretical part of the paper) and the distibution functions $f^\pm$ will be compactly supported in phase space for all times.
+Notice that there is no need to impose boundary conditions for $f^\pm$, since we do not prescribe any bounds for the particles (at least in the theoretical part of the paper) and the distribution functions $f^\pm$ will be compactly supported in phase space for all times.

-Even though the Vlasov-Poisson system is usually considered in the full-dimensional setting $d_x=d_v=3$, we will also consider its lower dimensional versions.
+Even though the Vlasov--Poisson system is usually considered in the full-dimensional setting $d_x=d_v=3$, we will also consider its lower dimensional versions.
 They describe the situation in which the distribution functions $f^\pm$ are constant with respect to certain space or velocity components.
 In the following, we assume $d_v \in \{2,3\}$ for the velocity dimension and $d_x\in \mathbb N$ with $d_v-1\le d_x \le d_v$ for the spatial dimension.
 We write $d=(d_x,d_v)$.
 Then the external magnetic field is a function $B\colon[0,\infty)\times \RR^{d_x} \to \RR^{d_B}$ with

 This is because if the velocities are merely two-dimensional, we can only consider magnetic fields that are orthogonal to the $(v_1,v_2)$-plane and thus, only one vector component of $B$ needs to be specified.
 Moreover, the internal electric field is a function $E_f\colon[0,\infty)\times \RR^{d_x} \to \RR^{d_x}$.
 To formulate the $d$-dimensional version of \eqref{VP:PM}, we introduce the following notation: